M City Condominiums

 M City Condominiums, owned by Rogers Real Estate Development (“Rogers”) and developed by Urban Capital is a master-planned high-rise condominium community located at Burnhamthorpe Road and Confederation Parkway in the city centre of Mississauga, Ontario, Canada.

-Construction on the complex started in 2018, and as of 2023, the first two towers are fully complete and occupied, with the third, fourth, and fifth towers under construction.
+Construction on the complex started in 2018, and as of 2026, the first two towers are fully complete and occupied, with the third topped out, and the fourth and fifth towers under construction.
 Three additional towers are planned to complete the community.

 The eight-tower, 15-acre, 4.3 million square foot mixed-use community will include condos, retail, office, green space, community amenities and two acres of public parkland.
-The tallest tower, M3, has 81 storeys, and will be of an estimated height of 260 m tall, making it the tallest building in Mississauga, and the upper-tier Region of Peel.
-Additionally, it will be the tallest building in Canada outside Toronto.
+The tallest tower, M3, has 81 storeys, and with a height of 260 m tall, it is the tallest building in Mississauga and the upper-tier Region of Peel.
+Additionally, it is the tallest building in Canada outside Toronto.